Bertalan Bicskei

 Bertalan Bicskei (17 September 1944 – 16 July 2011) was a Hungarian football goalkeeper and manager.

 Playing career

-As a youth player, he played for the most famous Hungarian club side, Ferencváros, and he also honed his skills in Honved and MTK Budapest, both Premier Division Hungarian sides.
-As a goalkeeper of great talent, he played many games for the Hungary National Youth Team, as well as the 13 and Senior National Team.
-After his playing days were over, he devoted much of his time to coaching and teaching young soccer players on the highest level.
+As a youth player, he played for the most famous Hungarian club side, Ferencváros, and he also honed his skills in Budapest Honvéd and MTK Budapest, both Premier Division Hungarian sides.
+As a goalkeeper of great talent, he played many games for the Hungary youth national as well as the 13 and Hungary senior national team.
+After retiring as a player, he devoted much of his time to coaching and teaching young football players on the highest level.